 The Croatian bureaucracy is still a very manual and, much of the time, ledger-based environment inviting a lot of variance in information, processes and deadlines.
 There is little sense of urgency on the part of the government and rarely do departments communicate with each other.
 They’ve got all the time in the world and they don’t know you.

 The best way to get through the bureaucracy is to find somebody to connect with personally.
-Bring them rakija.
+Bring them rakija and chocolates.
 Tell them your story.
 Be courteous.
 It’s amazing what can be accomplished once that personal relationship is created.

 How do you find somebody to connect with?
 It’s not easy.
 Ask around to find anybody who knows someone that works in the city government offices, starting with your accountant.
 Then work your way down the line until you get to the department you need.

 Please note: Information provided by Expat in Croatia is only for the purposes of guidance.
 It does not constitute legal or financial advice in any form.
 Croatian laws and bureaucratic rules often change, and each personal case is individual, so different rules may apply.
 For legal advice, contact us to consult with a licensed Croatian lawyer.
 For financial advice, contact us to consult with a licensed Croatian tax advisor or accountant.